The latest numbers on COVID-19 in Canada for Monday, Feb. 8, 2021

 There have been zero tests completed.

-There were four new reported deaths Sunday.
-Over the past seven days there have been a total of 17 new reported deaths.
-The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.18 per 100,000 people.
-The overall death rate is 61.34 per 100,000 people.
+There were four new reported deaths Monday.
+Over the past seven days there have been a total of 18 new reported deaths.
+The seven-day rolling average of new reported deaths is three.
+The seven-day rolling average of the death rate is 0.19 per 100,000 people.
+The overall death rate is 61.63 per 100,000 people.

 There have been zero tests completed.

-There were three new reported deaths Sunday.
+There were two new reported deaths Monday.
 Over the past seven days there have been a total of 35 new reported deaths.
 The seven-day rolling average of new reported deaths is five.
 The seven-day rolling average of the death rate is 0.42 per 100,000 people.
-The overall death rate is 28.76 per 100,000 people.
+The overall death rate is 28.93 per 100,000 people.

 There have been zero tests completed.

-There were four new reported deaths Sunday.
-Over the past seven days there have been a total of 70 new reported deaths.
-The seven-day rolling average of new reported deaths is 10.
-The seven-day rolling average of the death rate is 0.23 per 100,000 people.
-The overall death rate is 38.65 per 100,000 people.
+There was one new reported death Monday.
+Over the past seven days there have been a total of 61 new reported deaths.
+The seven-day rolling average of new reported deaths is nine.
+The seven-day rolling average of the death rate is 0.2 per 100,000 people.
+The overall death rate is 38.67 per 100,000 people.

 There have been zero tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 114.67 per 100,000 people.
-Over the past seven days, there have been a total of 2,056 new cases.
-The seven-day rolling average of new cases is 294.
+There were 1,236 new cases Monday.
+The rate of active cases is 79.41 per 100,000 people.
+Over the past seven days, there have been a total of 3,015 new cases.
+The seven-day rolling average of new cases is 431.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 57 new reported deaths.
-The seven-day rolling average of new reported deaths is eight.
-The seven-day rolling average of the death rate is 0.16 per 100,000 people.
-The overall death rate is 24.2 per 100,000 people.
+There were 13 new reported deaths Monday.
+Over the past seven days there have been a total of 49 new reported deaths.
+The seven-day rolling average of new reported deaths is seven.
+The seven-day rolling average of the death rate is 0.14 per 100,000 people.
+The overall death rate is 24.46 per 100,000 people.

 There have been zero tests completed.